ZalakBhojani/PrepStatus/README.md

 **Check out the company, figure out some products and tech stack they are working with.
 Read about various interview experience available on internet or try to connect with someone who has an interview experience regarding the same over linkedIn** <br>

-* Introduce yourself - Have a short script prepared and rehearsed <br>
+* Introduce yourself - Have a short script prepared and rehearsed.
+Don't be cocky or try to prove that you are oversmart <br>

 **Check out the company, figure out some products and tech stack used** <br>
 *Stumbling and struggling is normal!*